Nagorno travel info

 What

-I liked: I experienced zero hassles from militaries,
+I experienced zero hassles from militaries, Shushi is quite

-Shushi is quite impressive and the Lada/ Zigulì cars
+impressive and the Lada/ Zigulì cars everywhere make

 What

-I disliked: I didn't expect such abandonment spread
+I didn't expect such abandonment spread everywhere and finding

-everywhere and finding an open restaurant in Stepanakert became
+an open restaurant in Stepanakert became a challenge.

 How